Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Benefits

-Nitrogen Fixation: Improves soil fertility for mustard.
+Nitrogen Fix: Improves how fertile the soil is for mustard.

-Support: Bush beans can provide ground cover.
+Support: Bush will give ground cover.

 10. Beets